VitasNovickas/Laliga-prediction-model/README.md

 ## What was deliberately excluded

 - **Points total and league position** — these directly encode the outcome and would cause data leakage
-- **Win / Draw / Loss raw counts** — replaced by per-90 rates and form windows which are more informative
+- **Win / Draw / Loss raw counts** — replaced by per-game rates and form windows which are more informative
 - **Betting odds columns** — stripped from the raw data entirely as they are not causal features
 - **Team name** — not used as a feature since the model should generalise to promoted teams and not simply memorise that Real Madrid usually finishes top